 Access to work may be able to provide support for any disability related costs related to working from home or in the workplace that fall outside of the reasonable adjustments your employer is required to provide.

 If you are identified as 'clinically extremely vulnerable' and think you have developed symptoms of COVID-19 seek clinical advice using the NHS 111 online coronavirus service or call NHS 111.
 You should do this as soon as you get symptoms.
+You may be advised to get a test to confirm if you have COVID-19.

 If you are seriously ill and in an emergency, call 999.
-Do not visit the GP, pharmacy, urgent care centre or a hospital.

 The Government advises that you should prepare a hospital bag containing the following items to help the NHS provide you with the best care if you need to go to hospital: